ddrohan/mobile-app-dev-labs/session1/lab/md/step03.md

 #Our version of "HelloWorld"

-In this Step, you will be required to develop and run your own version of the "Hello World" Android Project from the lectures (as seen below).
+In this Step, you will be required to develop and run your own version of the "Hello World" Android Project (as seen below).

 ![](../img/lab01.png)